-- If a student is removed from school and is placed into isolation/detention,educational services including related services must be continued. - Centers should use BREAC as an alternative to removal of the student from schoolwhenever possible. - If the student's behavior warrants placement into isolation rather than BREAC, the student must be assigned to BREAC for classroom behavioral issues prior to returning to the classroom. - Documentation that the student was provided educational services while excluded from school must be maintained. - A log will be used to identify the date, time(s), name of teacher, and anecdotal information regarding student's acceptance or refusal of the offered work. - Documentation is required that students were provided the opportunity to complete appropriate school work while in detention or isolation during the school day. - This work may come from the Coach Books used in the BREAC classroom.
-However, it should be correlated to the student's IEP goals. - Students should be contacted at least two times during the school day by an assigned special education teacher to check on completed work, provide additional work as needed, encourage the student to complete the work, and provide assistance as may be required to complete the assigned work.
+- If a student is removed from school and is placed into isolation/detention, educational services including related services must be continued. - Centers should use BREAC as an alternative to removal of the student from school whenever possible. - If the student's behavior warrants placement into isolation rather than BREAC, the student must be assigned to BREAC for classroom behavioral issues prior to returning to the classroom. - Documentation that the student was provided educational services while excluded from school must be maintained. - A log will be used to identify the date, time(s), name of teacher, and anecdotal information regarding student's acceptance or refusal of the offered work. - Documentation is required that students were provided the opportunity to complete appropriate school work while in detention or isolation during the school day. - The teacher will provide work for the student when he/she are placed in BREAC; the work should be correlated to the student's IEP goals. - Students should be contacted at least two times during the school day by an assigned special education teacher to check on completed work, provide additional work as needed, encourage the student to complete the work, and provide assistance as may be required to complete the assigned work.

-An anecdotal note describing the student's response to the offered work is made.

-• If the student refused to complete the work, this is noted.
+- An anecdotal note describing the student's response to the offered work is made. - o If the student refused to complete the work, this is noted.